karttur/geoimagine/_posts/2018/2018-09-01-develop-github-eclipse.markdown

 # Introduction

 Joint or shared (coding) projects benefit largely from a repository service that keeps track of versions and changes.
 Git, initially developed by Linus Torvalds for creating Linux OS, is today the most widely used distributed version control system.
 This post covers setting up an <span class='app'>Eclipse</span> PyDev project using a GitHub repository (or _repo_ for short).
-The PyDev project is just an empty container and will be used in the [next](../github-submodules) post for linking other PyDev packages, stored as repositories, as GitHub submodules.
+The PyDev project is just an empty container and will be used in the [next](../develop-submodules) post for linking PyDev packages, stored as individual repositories, as GitHub submodules.

 If you are completely new to Git there are a plethora of introductions available.
 A  pedagogic youtube introduction is [Github Tutorial For Beginners](https://www.youtube.com/watch?v=0fKg7e37bQE), and if you prefer reading then [Learn Git with Bitbucket Cloud](https://www.atlassian.com/git/tutorials/what-is-git) is an alternative.

 This post covers the following steps: